RRbenitez77/web-scraping/README.md

 * Pandas was used  to convert the data to a HTML table string and to scrape the table containing facts about the planet including Diameter, Mass, etc.

 ![Screen Shot 2022-01-20 at 9 47 41 PM](https://user-images.githubusercontent.com/33403205/150458621-6ec87da3-00ac-45f1-aded-6b1f5616b2a3.png)

-### Mars Hemispheres

-* Visit the astrogeology site [here](https://marshemispheres.com/) to obtain high resolution images for each of Mar's hemispheres.

 ## Next  - MongoDB and Flask Application